sheremet-va/vi-fetch/README.md

 Use `mockApi` function to define `fetch` behavior.
 Aliases for popular methods are available: `mockGet`, `mockPost`, `mockPut`, `mockPatch`, `mockDelete`.

 > You can ignore query string when mocking, if you provide last argument as `false`.
-By default, query string is necessary.
+By default, query string is necessary, if your fetch call has it.

 #### willResolve